konstantin0s/weather_app/README.md

 ## ** /

 ## SHORT DESCRIPTION & Project Technical Specifications
 This project is a node/react project build with external weather api where node.js, express.js is used in the backend as a middleware, and React.js framework in the front end to display the api data.
 The style is very minimalistic, the focus was on having a completely functional app where when a user can land on the home page and can see a list of cities.
 On this page, the user is able to click on a city and see the weather results  on a separate detail screen.
-As requested in the assignment, the user is able to show/hide a city and the status of that choice is remembered when the page reloads.
+The goal: the user should be able to show/hide a city and the status of that choice is remembered when the page reloads.

 The project uses localstorage to make a copy of the weather array of objects to serve as a backup in case the server goes down.
 By having a copy of each object within the array, I am able to target a specific object to further display it's details on a diferrent page.
 Localstorage is used also for reducing calls to the server, the check is done and if there is data from server stored, then the call is ignored.
 If for some reason, the server is down, the app will keep running by simply using localstorage data.
 The backend has it's own handle error in case something is not working as it should.